 Men's Group

-Led by Dr. Aaron Dembe
+Led by Aaron Dembe, PhD

 Online Only

 Aaron Dembe, PhD facilitates a process/growth group for men.
-Meeting on Zoom on Mondays, at 8am or 5pm.
+Meeting on Zoom on Mondays, at 7:45 am.
 Men’s Group is a place for anyone who identifies as a man to come and gain support from each other, to confront the boundaries and expectations of masculinity, to “be in our feelings,” and to compassionately challenge one another in the here-and-now to learn and grow as people.
 Screening is required prior to entry.
 Accepting self-pay, and most insurances.
 Please direct any questions to Aaron Dembe.

 5:00 pm - 6:30 pm